septentrio-gnss/mosaicHAT/README.md

 ## mosaicHAT Design documentation

-This section is intended for people who want to understand more about the design of the mosaicHAT
+This section is intended for people who want to understand more about the design of the mosaicHAT.

 ### Design Overview
 mosaicHAT is a 4-Layer Printed Circuit Board (PCB) designed to stack on top of Raspberry Pi.
 Both Top and Back layers are used for power and signals.
 The first inner layer is a GND plane whereas the second inner layer functions as a 3.3V power plane with a slight use of other connections.